 As a high school student, when you think about credit, you’re probably thinking about scoring some extra credit on a test, or maybe even earning college credits through AP courses.
 I’m sure the last thing you’re thinking about are ways to build your personal credit.
 This kind of credit, of course, is tied to your finances.
 Having good credit will enable you to borrow money for things like a car, college, or even a house, as well as smaller investments you may want to make on a credit card.

-That said, some of those financial investments can seem far away.
+That said, some of those financial investments can seem far away from your 18th birthday.
 Between your homework, extracurricular activities, and perhaps even a part-time job, you may be thinking, “Why should I start building credit now?”

 Well, for starters, part of your credit score — a three-digit number that helps lenders determine how likely you are to repay borrowed money — is dependent on a variety of factors.
 One of those factors is how long you’ve been managing credit.
 The length of time you’ve had a credit card, for example, can positively impact your credit score.